 - 4 garlic cloves, finely chopped

-- 4 small fresh red chilies, deseeded and finely chopped
+- 4 small fresh red or green jalapenos, deseeded and finely chopped

 - 2 teaspoons dried oregano